 Just prior to the beginning of each Delivery Year, the Final Zonal Net Load Price, which is the price paid by LSEs for capacity procured as part of the RPM, is calculated.
 This price is determined based on the results of the BRA and subsequent incremental auctions for a given year.
 As the procurement of the majority of the capacity via the RPM is done during the BRA, there is little variation between the BRA clearing price (Preliminary Zonal Capacity Price) and the Final Zonal Net Load Price as shown in Figure 5-3.
 However, while Figure 5-3 shows little variation in the ComEd zone between the BRA clearing price and the Final Zonal Net Load Price for the Delivery Years through 2015-2016, Delivery Years 2016-2017 and 2017-2018 show a significant variation between the prices.
-This is because the Final Zonal Net Load Price for 2016-2017 and 2017-2018 includes the incremental costs of each year's transitional Capacity Performance Incremental Auction ("CPIA").131
+This is because the Final Zonal Net Load Price for 2016-2017 and 2017-2018 includes the incremental costs of each year's transitional Capacity Performance Incremental Auction ("CPIA").
+133

 Figure 5-3 shows higher BRA prices in the ComEd zone for Delivery Years 2018-2019 through 2021-2022 relative to 2017-2018, which are attributable to the transition to full implementation of the Capacity Performance product (i.e., Capacity Performance Resources bidding in the BRA) as well as transmission constraints in the ComEd LDA.
-There is also a notable drop in price in Delivery Years 2022-2023 and 2023-2024.132
+There is also a notable drop in price in Delivery Years 2022-2023 and 2023-2024.134 incremental auctions conducted for the 2016-2017 and 2017-2018 years to facilitate improved resource performance during those years by allowing a portion of capacity to be rebid as Capacity Performance Resources in a new procurement.
+Implementation of Capacity Performance has generally resulted in increased capacity clearing prices, in particular for the ComEd zone.